tysg/mindless/README.md

 This spins up a Python Flask server that servers the frontend asset, and also provides the API to the backend language model via `/api/talk`

+## Deploying to fly.io

+There's some rough edges that hasn't yet to be evened out.
+For now, comment out the front-end `build` folder from the `.dockerignore` file so that it'll be included in the built image.

 ## Examples